 Pay-Per-Click, or PPC as it is commonly known, is one of the quickest ways to generate traffic to your website.
 It’s about targeting an audience based on the search terms they are using, by having an ad appear next to the search results that come up for selected keywords.

 As the name suggests, it is basically advertising where you pay each time someone clicks on your ad.
-This may be a set amount or you may need to bid against rival companies on how much you’re willing to pay to secure pride of place beside the search results.
-Check out this video by Google for a more detailed explanation of how it all works.
+This may be a set amount or you may need to bid against rival companies on how much you’re willing to pay to secure a prime spot beside the search results.

 Have a strategy in place

 The first point to cover off is strategy.
 As with anything in marketing, in order to be successful, you need to think about what you want to achieve and to have a solid strategy in place.